apupier/devsandbox-camel/Readme.md

-# Developer Sandbox Camel Labs
+# Apache Camel in the Developer Sandbox

 > [!NOTE]
 > If this file is rendered in TEXT mode in VS Code, click the preview button. \
 > (upper-right corner, has a `📖+🔍` symbol)

-# Apache Camel in the Developer Sandbox

 Gain familiarity with *Apache Camel* by getting hands-on with easy exercises in the Developer Sandbox.